CaptainCrowbar/rs-game/docs/text-gen.md

 ```

 These create a generator that calls one of a set of generators, chosen at
 random.
-The first three versions choose any of their generators with equal
+The first four versions choose any of their generators with equal
+probability (the first version chooses one of the Unicode characters in the
-probability; the last two choose with probabilities in proportion to the
+string).
+The last two choose with probabilities in proportion to the
-specified weights.
-Weights need not add up to 1.
+specified weights (weights need not add up to 1).

 All of these will throw `std::invalid_argument` if the argument container is
 empty.
+The first version will throw if the string is not valid UTF-8.
+The
-The weighted versions will throw if any weight is negative, or if all
+weighted versions will throw if any weight is negative, or if all weights are
-weights are zero.
+zero.

 ```c++
 TextGenerator operator+(const TextGenerator& a, const TextGenerator& b);